openbraininstitute/brain-indexer/docs/conventions.rst

 Conventions
 ===========

-In order to use SpatialIndex with other neurscientific tools certain conventions need to be followed.
+In order to use brain-indexer with other neurscientific tools certain conventions need to be followed.
 This page details these assumptions for synapse and morphology indexes.